What are our Favourite Countries?

 The thing about India is that you know the journey is going to be challenging.
 The emerging economy is creating optimism but it’s hard to notice when over 800 million people live in poverty.
 India will beat you down.
 It’s dirty, it’s loud and it’s chaotic.
 But it also one of the world’s greatest civilizations and is home to the most spectacular monuments, palaces, fortresses and temples.

 India has an indescribable spirit.
 It has a magical calm and peacefulness that can’t be found anywhere else on Mother Earth.
-Simply put – you haven’t backpacked until you’ve tackled ‘Incredible India’!
+Simply put – you haven’t backpacked until you’ve backpacked India.

 NEW ZEALAND

-Feel free to join the conversation and leave a comment below!
+Join the conversation and leave your picks below!

 Picking a favorite country is hard to do.
 I think my favorite changes from day to day as I think back on my travels.
 It’s hard for me to pick between Cambodia, Thailand and Belize.
 Angkor Wat is so massive and impressive that it will always hold a special place with me.
 However, I loved San Pedro and Bangkok.
 It’s too close a call for me.